If Federal I 2026

 3. Input your Federal I.D. or Social Security Number, along with your fiscal year end date and daytime phone number.

-4. Complete all required questions regarding business activity, including whether operations ceased and details about the principal business activity.
+4. Complete the required questions regarding business activity, including whether it is a final return and details about any changes in ownership.

 5. Proceed to Part I for tax computation.
-Enter your adjusted net profit from Line 14 on the back of the form, followed by calculations for license tax due based on provided instructions.
+Enter your adjusted net profit and calculate the license tax due based on provided instructions.

 See more If Federal I versions